Transient helix formation in semiflexible polymers without confinement effects: Discussions and Outlook

+{ Since a free standing charged polymer chain tends to stretch out axially at long times, we can also use the charging and discharging of a (tethered) polymer chain to apply forces at the two surfaces to which the end monomers are kept attached.} We obtain transient helices also on switching on a repulsive $1/r^3$ potentials for a stiff polymer in a thermal bath as long as the persistence length is greater than the contour length of the polymer chain. { Since the charge densities required to see the transient formation is very much realizable in the laboratory, we hope that our study will spur future experiments}.

+Our proposed mechanism can be possibly used to design helical springs for NEMs/MEMs devices at $10nm-\mu$ length scales and using material of choice by arresting the relaxation process at a suitable time. { As an example, we have shown that we obtain relatively long lived-helices by fixing both the ends of the chain and switching on the repulsive interactions between the monomers.
+In this case the helical structures persist for a longer duration of time as compared to the helical structures resulting from a free standing polymer, especially when we use $1/r^3$ interaction potentials.} { Since the relaxation time of the polymer chain depends on the friction constant $\zeta$, a charged polymer can be made to relax slowly by placing it in a solvent of higher viscosity.} { }

-We thank K.Guruswamy and Bipul Biswas for useful discussions.
-We used of computer cluster obtained using DBT Grant BT/PR16542/BID/7/654/2016 to AC.
-AC acknowledges funding by DST Nanomission, India, the Thematic Unit Program (Grant No. SR/NM/TP-13/2016) and discussions in Stat-phys meetings in ICTS, Bangalore, India.
+0.5cm We thank K.Guruswamy and Bipul Biswas for useful discussions.
+We have used computer cluster obtained using DBT Grant BT/PR16542/BID/7/654/2016 to AC.
+AC acknowledges funding by DST Nanomission, India, the Thematic Unit Program (Grant No. SR/NM/TP-13/2016), MTR/2019/000078 and discussions in Stat-phys meetings in ICTS, Bangalore, India.